tamszabo/portfolio/_posts/2026-02-25-tableau-public-toolkit.md

 categories: [Toolkit, DataViz, Tableau]
 ---

+#The Analyst’s Toolkit I. Tableau Public

-Kicking off my "Analyst's Toolkit" series, I have to start with my first "best friend": **[Tableau Public](https://public.tableau.com/en-us/s/download)**.
+Kicking off my Analyst's Toolkit series, I have to start with my first "best friend": **[Tableau Public](https://public.tableau.com/en-us/s/download)**.

 But before I tell you why I love it, I have to tell you how I found it.